buxuku/SmartSub/README_EN.md

 ## Translation Services

-This project supports various translation services, including Baidu Translation, Volcano Engine Translation, DeepLX, local Ollama models, and OpenAI-style APIs.
+This project supports various translation services, including Baidu Translation, Volcano Engine Translation, DeepLX, local Ollama models, DeepSeek and OpenAI-style APIs.
 Using these services requires the appropriate API keys or configurations.

 For information on obtaining API keys for services like Baidu Translation and Volcano Engine, please refer to https://bobtranslate.com/service/.
 We appreciate the information provided by [Bob](https://bobtranslate.com/), an excellent software tool.

+For AI translation, the translation results are heavily influenced by models and prompt words, so you can try different models and prompt words to find the right combination for you.
+Recommended to try AI aggregation platform [DeerAPI] (https://api.deerapi.com/register?aff=QvHM), nearly 500 kinds of model to support multiple platforms, choose appropriate model for translation.

 ## Model Selection